 The Doctor of Public Health (Dr.P.H.) degree in Public Health Practice is an indication of distinguished scholarly accomplishment in the professional field.
 The goal of the Dr.P.H. program is to prepare students for leadership roles in the professional practice of public health in governmental, private and not-for-profit organizations.
 Enrollment into the program is limited to applicants who have satisfactorily completed an M.P.H. degree or equivalent prerequisite requirements.
 Preference may be given to those with professional public health work experience.
-Students in the Dr.P.H. program elect an area of concentration in Biostatistics, Disease Prevention and Control, Health Management and Policy, or Social and Behavioral Sciences.
+Students in the Dr.P.H. program elect an area of concentration in biostatistics, clinical research, epidemiology, health management and policy, or social and behavioral sciences.